cysouw/diathesis/text/c05_preverbs.md

 Finally, there are few exceptions to the generalisation that preverb alternations always have an accusative argument:

 - A very small group of verbs (± 3 example) appear to lose the accusative argument completely after the preverb diathesis.
 This is for example attested with the diathesis from *kaufen* 'to buy' to *einkaufen* 'to go shopping' in [@next a], see [@sec:preverb-accusative-drop].
 - A small group of intransitive verbs (± 7 examples) remains intransitive after a preverb diathesis.
 This is for example attested with the diathesis from *blühen* 'to blossom' to *verblühen* 'to wither' in [@next b], see [@sec:preverb-intransitive-with-unaccusative].
-However, note that these verbs can be used as a nominal attribute ('patientive') after the diathesis, suggesting that that argument is more object-like.
+However, note that these verbs can be used as a nominal attribute ('patientive') after the diathesis, suggesting that that argument is more object-like after the diathesis.
 - The most frequent exception (± 25 examples) are intransitive verbs that show a prepositional phrase turning into a dative argument with a preverb diathesis.
 This is for example attested with the diathesis from *jagen* 'to hunt' to *nachjagen* 'to chase' in [@next c], see [@sec:preverb-dative-applicative].

 ::: ex